abhay-sheshadri/Newscast-Sentiment-Analyzer/README.md

 decide the winner.

 # Running the classifier
-Replace the training data files in training/data with your own.
-Then, run trainer.py.
+Make sure you have python installed.
+Run `pip install -r requirements.txt` in your sehll Replace the training data files in training/data with your own.
+Then, run `python trainer.py` in your shell.
 It should print the accuracy of the classifier as well.
-In order to use the program, run run.py.
+In order to use the program, run `python run.py` in your shell.
 You can get the sentiment of sentences.

 # Results
 Images of results can be found in the screenshots folder.
 After trained by the penn news corpus dataset, the classifier had an 86% accuracy.